 In many states, grand theft auto laws apply not only to the theft of cars but also to the theft of boats, campers, motorcycles, and other vehicles.

-The two primary defenses to auto theft are that: (1) the defendant did not intend to permanently deprive the owner of the car, or (2) the owner consented to the taking.
+Defendants commonly raise two main defenses to auto theft charges: (1) the defendant did not intend to permanently deprive the owner of the car, or (2) the owner consented to the taking.
+Other possible defenses include mistaken identification or false accusation.

-If the owner of the car consented to the taking, then no crime was committed.
-However, the fact that the owner has previously permitted the defendant to drive the car does not establish consent for taking the car on the particular occasion in question.
+If the vehicle owner consented to the taking, no crime was committed.
+However, the fact that the owner has previously allowed the defendant to drive the car does not mean the owner consented to the defendant taking the car on the particular occasion in question.

-Depending on the circumstances of the theft, a person could be looking at even more serious charges.
+Depending on the circumstances of the vehicle theft, a person could be looking at additional or even more serious charges.

 Carjacking or robbery.
 If a person takes a car from its owner or driver by force or with a weapon, the person may be guilty of robbery, armed robbery, assault, or carjacking.
 These crimes are usually felonies and carry much harsher penalties than mere grand theft auto, sometimes as much as 20 years to life in prison.